Myphz/suicides/README.md

 ## Information
 This project is a data visualization of various suicides information in several countries using Python and matplotlib.
-The datasets contain data from 1985 to 2015 of more than 100 countries.
+The datasets contain data from 1985 to 2015 regarding more than 100 countries.
 Source: https://www.kaggle.com/russellyates88/suicide-rates-overview-1985-to-2016, https://stats.oecd.org/Index.aspx?DataSetCode=POP_PROJ

 ## Screenshots
-### US
+### United States
 Data regarding US
 ![](images/us1.png)
 ![](images/us2.png)